oracle-livelabs/developer/dev-ai-app-dev-retail/mcp/mcp.md

-# Interact with Oracle Database 23ai through an MCP Server
+# Interact with Oracle AI Database through an MCP Server

 ## Introduction